syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### refresh()
 {:#methods:refresh}

-It used to Refresh the Schedule control.
+To refresh the Schedule control.

 #### Example